Leicester Riders: History

 Riders also now have an extensive youth programme for boys and girls, a Women's team near the top of England Basketball's Division One, one of the country's largest Basketball Apprentice schemes at Charnwood College, and a partnership with Loughborough University, led by the Great Britain men's captain Drew Sullivan, and which includes a GB Futures player, Jamell Anderson, two Great Britain Under 20 men's internationals and two Great Britain Under 20 women's internationals, as well as a number of boys and girls in England Under age international teams.
 Membership in the club is expected to reach nearly 1,500 this season.
 The club's community programmes reach nearly 15,000 young people in the City and County.

-The Jelson Homes DMU Leicester Riders secured the BBL Cup in thrilling fashion as they defeated the Newcastle Eagles 80–85 at the National Indoor Arena in Birmingham on 13 January 2012, in front of a bumper 7,500 crowd, and live on Sky TV, their first piece of silverware since they won the Cup and the Playoff finals in 2001.
+The Jelson Homes DMU Leicester Riders won the BBL Cup by defeating the Newcastle Eagles 85–80 at the National Indoor Arena in Birmingham on 13 January 2012.
+The match, attended by 7,500 spectators and broadcast live on Sky TV, marked the Riders’ first major trophy since winning both the Cup and the Playoff finals in 2001.

 After winning the treble in the 2016–17 and 2017–18 season, Leicester applied for the following Basketball Champions League season.
 This marked the first European participation of a British team since Guildford Heat featured in the ULEB Cup in 2007.
 In the first qualifying round, Leicester was eliminated by Danish side Bakken Bears, thus being demoted to the season's FIBA Europe Cup, where they lost all six group stage games.